gollum18/senslify-web/README.md

 # Senslify
 Welcome to Senslify.
 Senslify is a web visualization tool for dislaying archived and live sensor data in real-time.
 Senslify makes extensive use of asynchronous programming as well as modern advancements in web streaming to provide a modern approach to sensor visualization.

+## A Note on Security
+The database for Senslify is intentionally unsecured as Senslify is a front-end for a research project.
+If and when I decide to release Senslify in the wild, I will implement security on the database side of the application.
+However, as what is currently a private use project, I (as well as others in the project) do not want to introduce additional complexity in running the software.
+If you fork the software and want to use it yourself, then I implore you to implement some sort of database security before deploying the software, otherwise, you'll be in for some difficulties in the near future.

 ## Dependencies
 Senslifies server is written in pure Python3 and has the following dependencies.
 + [aiodns](https://pypi.org/project/aiodns/)